edf42001/masters-thesis/README.md

 Hello!
 This repository stores the code for my master's thesis, titled Object Discovery in Novel Environments for Efficient Deterministic Planning.
 The full thesis can be viewed [here](Masters%20Thesis.pdf).

+If you are a future student and want detailed information on the structure of this repository and ideas for further research work, please see [here](documentation.md).

 ## Visualizations